KhartesViewer/khartes/README.md

 (though as always, remember to hit Ctrl-S periodically, to save your changes to disk).

 If you want to work on an area of the fragment that is very steep, or even vertical, go to the Volumes Tab to change the orientation of your current volume, and then select your working region.

 When you save your project, the new fragments
 (and your changes)
 will be saved along with the rest of the project;
-you will not need to re-import the fragment the next time you load your project into khartes.
+you will not need to re-import the fragment next time you load your project into khartes.
-And if you wish to use your mesh in another program, you can select the
-`File /Export file as mesh...` menu item to export the fragment as a `.obj` file.
+And if you wish to use your mesh in another program, you can select the `File /Export file as mesh...` menu item to export the fragment as a `.obj` file.

 ### Advanced Topic: Control Area: Settings

 <img src="images/settings_tab.JPG" width="800"/>

 The Settings tab gives you control of some of the internal parameters of khartes.
-When you are first starting out, you probably will not need to modify these, but as you continue, you may discover that you would like to customize certain aspects of khartes.
+When you are first starting out, you probably won't need to modify these, but as you continue, you may discover that you would like to customize certain aspects of khartes.